Shark Hair Dryer vs Dyson: our beauty team compares the Supersonic and Style iQ

-Features: 3 temperature settings, 3 airflow settings, cold shot
+Features: 3 temperature settings, 3 airflow settings and cold shot

-Review: Though noticeably noisier than the Dyson, the Shark Style iQ is still an impressive offering – and a fair deal cheaper.
+Review: While it's notably noisier than the Dyson, the Shark Style iQ is still an impressive offering, not to mention a fair deal cheaper.

-With a modern, functional design and a powerful motor, the Shark Style iQ is a solid investment.
-It dries hair quickly and efficiently, smoothing and sealing the cuticles thanks to negatively charged ions.
+With a modern, functional design and powerful motor, the Shark Style iQ is a great hair investment.
+It dries hair quickly and efficiently, smoothing and sealing the hair cuticles with negatively charged ions.

-After using it, our hair looked shinier and felt softer.
+After we used it, our hair looked shinier and felt softer.
 The best part?
-The intelligent and innovative stylers really do create a bespoke hair-drying experience while significantly reducing heat damage.
+The intelligent, innovative stylers really create a bespoke hair-drying experience, all while cutting down on heat damage.

 Attachments: Wide-tooth comb, gentle air attachment, flyaway attachment, styling concentrator, diffuser

-Features: 3 speed settings, 4 heat settings, cold shot
+Features: 3 speed settings, 4 heat settings plus cold shot

-Compared to its competitors, this sleek device is one of the quietest and lightest we’ve tried – impressive, considering its mighty power.
+Compared to its competitors, the sleek device is the quietest and lightest we’ve tried – impressive, considering its mighty power.
 While it's more of an investment, you do get a wider range of attachments when you opt for the Dyson.

-Buy it if: You're looking for flexible styling power and don't mind investing a bit more money
+Buy it if: You're looking for flexible styling power and don't mind spending a bit more.

 How we tested the Shark Hair Dryer vs Dyson Supersonic